jh85/dataanalysis/README.md

 This script analyzes the distribution of retail food stores in New York State.

----

 ### da003.py

 - **Data:** COVID-19 Tests, Cases, and Deaths by Town (Connecticut)
 - **URL:** [COVID-19 Tests, Cases, and Deaths](https://data.ct.gov/Health-and-Human-Services/COVID-19-Tests-Cases-and-Deaths-By-Town-ARCHIVE/28fr-iqnx)
 - **File:** `COVID-19_Tests__Cases__and_Deaths__By_Town__-_ARCHIVE.csv`

-This script provides a detailed analysis of COVID-19 tests, cases, and deaths by town in Connecticut.
+This script provides analysis of COVID-19 tests, cases, and deaths by town in Connecticut.